rmb938/ansible_step-ca/README.md

     ```
 1. Unplug Root Yubikey and reboot to clear any memory of the keys
 1. Put the root Yubikey back in a safe place
-1. Plug the system back into the network

 ### Yubikey Lost/Corrupted